 5. Not applicable.
 The collection of information does not involve small businesses or other small entities.

-6. Survey data is required in order to establish an accurate estimate of the volume and timing of passport applications for the purposing of land border crossings.
+6. Survey data is required in order to establish an accurate estimate of the volume and timing of passport applications for the purposing of land border crossings, and to estimate ongoing general passport/passcard demand.
 Without such information, CA/PPT will not be able to make duly informed decisions on hiring and training staff, or building up other resources and infrastructure to handle the increased demand for passports.
 If the survey is not conducted, CA/PPT will not have reliable information to inform resource-related decisions.
 This could result in the underestimation of demand, delayed passport issuance, adverse customer service, and excessive resource allocation, which would waste taxpayer money and Department resources.

 7. Not applicable.
 This collection of information is a voluntary survey.
 Respondents will be informed that the survey is not mandatory, that the information is confidential, and that they may decline to participate.
 (Names, addresses, and other personal identification information will not be collected.)